 - Using a new storage device like Hard Drive or Magnetic Tapes

-- Modifying the file organisation technique in the Database
+- Modifying the file organization technique in the database.

 - Switching to different data structures.